KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/wrapper/README.md

 ## Scenario

 Multiglom Sillitek, vendor of the Product Management Suite PMS, step by step reworks the architecture of its software.
 It has been decided to write a new client-facing customer information module and rework the backend later resp. at a slower pace.
-A goal of the architects is keep the new modules decoupled from the legacy data model.
+A main goal of the architects is keeping the new modules decoupled from the legacy data model.

 The team now faces the problem that the new client module expects _CustomerInfo_ instances while the old backend has all the required data but in different format spread over a couple of submodules.